Job Stickiness – #2 - a series that can help us keep jobs or tips to make us stick in the next one.

 The to-do list

 I used to-do-lists all of my adult life and tried multiple variations.
-I have used a Daytimer since 1982.
-I tried using Outlook but found I ignored reminders.
-I never used a PDA or BlackBerry but I’ve watched others and decided using a little keyboard isn’t for me.
-At least, right now.
-I have tried other variations but am back to writing a daily to-do list.
-Writing the list daily and transferring forward the undone things lets me see my progress and reminds again of what wasn’t done.
+I used a Daytimer since 1982.
+Writing the list daily and transferring forward the undone things let me see my progress and reminded me what wasn’t done.

 One strategy from my online friend, Micki, who loves pens and lists even more than I do, is to use colored pens.
 One day when I was talking about my list, she mentioned this tip and I embraced it.

-I bought my colored pens and started color-coding my list.
+I bought my colored pens and started color-coding my to-do list.
 I keep a comprehensive list that covers all aspects of my life.
-I have one color for Design Resumes projects, one for household tasks, one for the recurring items on my list (like Read Bible, exercise, take vitamins, review financials) and one for remaining Wausau Whitewater tasks.
+I use one color for Design Resumes projects, one for household tasks, one for the recurring items on my list (like Read Bible, exercise, take vitamins, review financials).

-After implementing this strategy for awhile, Micki mentioned she uses a red pen for urgent / have-to-do items.
-I then started using the red pen… however, I have to confess that I have way too many red items on my list.
+After implementing this strategy, Micki mentioned she uses a red pen for urgent / have-to-do items.
+I then started using a red pen.
+However, I confess I had too many red items on my list.

 For me, I find that just writing things down is a great way for me to remember them, if nothing else.
 Now, where did I put that list?